-All work related accidents or injuries should be reported immediately to the campus/work and/or campus nurse location supervisor.
+All work related accidents or injuries should be reported immediately to their supervisor and must complete the First Report of Injury From located on the district's website.
 Employees who are unable to work due to a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.

-See Workers' Compensation benefits, page 25 for information on use of paid leave for such absences.
-The District offers a return to work light duty program for eligible employees.
+See Workers' Compensation benefits, page 26 for information on use of paid leave for such absences.